Oma showed up in a shelter in Georgia, the shelter contacted the Blind Dog Rescue, and Oma arrived at her BDRA foster home in Virginia in March 2021.

 Oma has not been around children while in her foster home, so it is uncertain how she would be.
 As is true with any dog, close supervision would be needed if Oma is around young children.

 If you think you might have the perfect home for Oma, please fill out an application!
+She is a delight, and someone will be very lucky to adopt her!

 - Sex Female (spayed)